Need to Know:

 How did this get made?
 Will it last?

-While we are excited to work with community volunteers, the back-end infrastructure of this project is being built to last by working musicians who are being paid a fair hourly wage, thanks to this support.
+While we treasure our volunteers, the back-end infrastructure of this project is being built to last by working musicians who are being paid a fair hourly wage, thanks to donor support.
 Expansion and maintenance of the playlists are part of our future budgets.
-Paying artists to work on elevating the arts is key to a sustainable project. -
+Paying artists to work on elevating the arts is key to a sustainable project that won’t vanish in a season. -

-How do I get my music on Spotify?
+How do I get my music on Spotify and such?

-If you’ve recorded music that you want to share more widely, you want to sign up with a digital music distribution service and a performing rights organization.
-This is easier to do if you’re in touch with all the copyright holders involved.
+If you’ve recorded music that you want to share more widely, you need to sign up with a digital music distribution service and a performing rights organization.
+This is easier to do if you’re in touch with ALL the copyright holders involved (remember that everyone who participated in writing the lyrics and music, as well as the publisher, owns copyright in a song).